azevedo1x/Py-Credit-Card-Default-Analysis/README.md

 ```bash
 python src/main.py
 ```
-Or run it through your preferred IDE/Text editor
+or run it through your preferred IDE/Text editor

 This will:
 - Load and preprocess the data.